 Genshin Impact Guizhong’s appearance

-Unfortunately, we know little of Guizhong’s appearance, other than she took the form of a young woman with billowing sleeves.
-We also know that many believe that she was extremely beautiful, but other than that, it’s up to our imagination – at least for now.
+For a long time we knew little of Guizhong’s appearance, other than she took the form of a beautiful young woman with billowing sleeves.

 Genshin Impact Guizhong quest

 Guizhong plays a major part in the narrative in several Liyue quests – with Genshin Impact’s Zhongli speaking of her fondly in Archon Quest Chapter I: Act II – Farewell, Archaic Lord, in which you must repair the Guizhong Ballista and defeat the treasure hoarders that attempt to destroy it.

 As mentioned above, unfortunately, Guizhong died during the archon war, so it’s highly unlikely that we’ll ever see her make a physical appearance in the game, and even less likely that we’ll get a playable version of her.
 However, anything is possible, and if Hoyoverse ever decides to resurrect her and have her join the battle once again, we’ll be sure to update this guide.
 In the meantime, at least you can hold the Memory of Dust catalyst close to your heart and tend to the glaze lilies in your Serenitea pot to pay her respects.